borisschapira/boris.schapira.dev/_posts/en/web/2019/2019-09-30-user-timing-api-next-frame.md

     fr: ~
 ---

-The usual web performance metrics (First Byte, Speed Index…) are very interesting but I often use the User Timing API ([see on <abbr title="Mozilla Developer Network">MDN</abbr>](https://developer.mozilla.org/en-US/docs/Web/API/User_Timing_API)) to create my own timestamps that belong to the browser's performance timeline.
-Using this API, I can create custom metrics, which are based on events that make sense from a business point of view, and [track their evolution over time](https://blog.dareboost.com/en/2018/05/custom-timings-monitoring/) in Dareboost.
+The usual web performance metrics (First Byte, Speed Index…) are very interesting but I often need to add custom temporal markers, based on events that make sense from a business point of view.

 <!-- more -->

+I use the User Timing API ([see on <abbr title="Mozilla Developer Network">MDN</abbr>](https://developer.mozilla.org/en-US/docs/Web/API/User_Timing_API)) to create named timestamps that belong to the browser's performance timeline.
+As I can retrieve this timeline in Dareboost, I can [track their evolution over time](https://blog.dareboost.com/en/2018/05/custom-timings-monitoring/).

+{% capture img_alt %}Two curves in a graph.
+On the x-axis, a date range of one month.
+On the Y-axis, the time between 0 and 3s.
+The orange curve shows timing "mark_declare_js_end" while the green curve corresponds to timing "mark_switchlang_end".{% endcapture %}
+{% capture img_caption %}Some Custom Timings of this site{% endcapture %}
+{% include rwd-image.html.liquid
+path="/assets/images/2019-09-30/custom-timings-dareboost.png"
+alt=img_alt
+caption=img_caption
+%}

 Using the API in JavaScript is quite simple (and [broadly supported](https://caniuse.com/#feat=user-timing)), for example: